Sonia McMahon: Death and legacy

-On 22 February 2009, McMahon was seriously injured after slipping on the stairs of a luxury pleasure boat owned by her friend, Paul Ramsay.
-She was taken to St Vincent's Hospital, Sydney suffering broken ribs, punctured lung, and multiple other bone fractures.
-She was admitted to intensive care in March 2010 to undergo a procedure to clear her lungs of fluid.
-While in hospital, Lady McMahon had been preparing for an appearance at the Golden Slipper horse racing event at Rosehill Gardens Racecourse on 2 April.

-McMahon died aged 77 on 2 April 2010, in Sydney's St Vincent's Private Hospital after suffering from cancer; her three children were by her side.
+McMahon died aged 77 on 2 April 2010, in Sydney's St Vincent's Private Hospital; her three children were by her side.
 Tributes emerged from throughout the country from the Sydney social scene and from each side of the Australian political divide.
 Leader of the Opposition Tony Abbott said, "She added grace and colour to our national life.
 We will all miss her.
 Our hearts go out to her family on this sad day".
 Prime Minister Kevin Rudd described Lady McMahon as a "distinguished representative of Australia ... this is a day of great sadness".

 Media outlets noted her work in contributing to the community by attending fundraisers for charity and different organisations including being on the board of the Sydney Children's Hospital as well as for her complete loyalty to her husband.
 Lady McMahon's estate has been estimated to be worth $30 million in 2010, made up of real estate throughout New South Wales, which she inherited from her late husband.